willkara/SakaiPy/README.md

 ```

 ### TO-DO
-* Have the ability to specify the login form id for mechanize.
 * Add events to Google Calendar
 * Finish adding tools
 * HTTP Code error handling- If something breaks return a code.